 What is ARC flash protective clothing?

-ARC flash clothing is created in accordance with both national and international safety standards, and acts as a last line of defence in protecting the wearer from serious injuries, especially burns, due to the thermal hazards in an ARC flash event.
+ARC flash clothing from Reece Safety is created in accordance with both national and international safety standards, and acts as a last line of defence in protecting the wearer from serious injuries, especially burns, due to the thermal hazards in an ARC flash event.

 ARC flash clothing includes under base layers, outerwear, switching suit kits, gloves and face protection such as visors and balaclavas.
 It is important to wear multiple layers of Arc flash PPE for full skin protection and face protection when working with electrical equipment.